 Cannabis Physiology and Pharmacology

-Cannabis sativa are either male or Female but there flowers are unisex.
+Cannabis sativa are either male or female but there flowers are unisex.
 Male plants are usually taller and less robust than female plants.
 Female plants are most prized because they produce flowers or buds that are the center point for the marijuana and hemp industries.
 The Females’ are rich in cannabinoid content.
-Cannabis plants can change sexes when female plants experience conditions of environmental stress the femal plant can turn to a male this is called herming.
+Cannabis plants can change sexes when female plants experience conditions of environmental stress the female plant can turn to a male this is called herming.
 Both sexes produce seeds but “Feminized” seeds are created from artificially “hermaphroditic” females that lack the male gene.

 Chemical Make up

-Beside the 113 cannabinoids, Cannabis chemical make-up includes about 120 compounds responsible for its characteristic aroma.
+Besides the 113 cannabinoids, Cannabis chemical make-up includes about 120 compounds responsible for its characteristic aroma.
 These are mainly volatile terpenes and sesquiterpenes. some of those terpenes are Myrcene, Linalool, Limonene, Trans-β-ocimene, α-Terpinolene.
 Trans-caryophyllene, α-Humulene, and Caryophyllene

 Different Types of Cannabis